wxt-dev/examples/examples/react-shadcn/README.md

 10. **Temporarily Add `vite.config.ts` (Workaround for Shadcn CLI):**

-    The Shadcn CLI relies on detecting a `vite.config.ts` file to identify which framework we are in.
+    The Shadcn CLI relies on detecting a `vite.config.ts` file to identify which framework to use.
 So before initializing the tool, we have to temporarily create a `vite.config.ts` file with the following content:

     ```ts
     import path from "path";